TautvydasJav/reservationApp/README.md

   Login page

 5) http://localhost:8080/default
-  After succesful login redirects according to user role to different url
+  After succesful login redirects according to user role to different url.
+  If user has more than one role priority goes to url for specialist.

 6) http://localhost:8080/specialist
   Screen for only users with role 'SPECIALIST', user can see all customers booked to him.